ucsf-wynton/wynton-website-hpc/docs/support/index.md

 To better assist with your issue:

+  * Include your username on the cluster.
+  * What machine are you trying to use, e.g. login or development node?
   * On emails, please use 'Reply All' in all your correspondence.
-  * Don't include screenshot images; cut-and-paste text.
+  * Don't include screenshot images; cut-and-paste text from the console.
   * If you have problems with jobs (e.g. not running or given errors), make sure to include the job IDs of the job you need help on.
-  * Include your username on the cluster.
-  * What machine are you trying to use, e.g. login or development node?
   * Never include PHI or other sensitive data in unencrypted emails or slack channels.
-If you need to include sensitive data, use the UCSF encrypted email system by using the term "Secure:" at the start of the email subject.
+If you need to include sensitive data, use the UCSF encrypted email system (invoke by including "Secure:" at the start of the email subject line.)
 Do not include sensitive data in your slack posts.

 ---